California Halfway Houses and Sober Living

-Level 1 recovery residences offer supportive housing in a community-based peer environment.
-These recovery residences are usually classified as sober living houses, and are most often found in single family residences.
-Oversight of residents is peer-based within the home; residents are self-monitoring and accountable to each other.
-The primary criterion for this living environment is a willingness to be abstinent of mood altering substances.
+These residences offer supportive housing in a community-based peer environment.
+These recovery residences are usually classified as sober living houses and are most often found in single-family residences.
+The oversight of residents is peer-based within the home; residents are self-monitoring and accountable to each other.
+The primary criterion for this living environment is a willingness to be abstinent from mood-altering substances.
 Self-help (i.e. 12 step) meetings and outside recovery support services are encouraged or required.
-Weekly house meetings are a standard component, where chores and overall house functioning is processed within the community.
+Weekly house meetings are a standard component, where chores and overall house functioning are processed within the community.

 Level 2: Shared Sober Living Houses

-The living environment can be any type of dwelling, but most commonly is a single family residence with shared bedrooms.
-Like level 1, this setting often proves to be quite cost effective; length of stay varies and is open-ended.
+The living environment can be any type of dwelling, but most commonly is a single-family residence with shared bedrooms.
+Like level 1, this setting often proves to be quite cost-effective; the length of stay varies and is open-ended.
 At level 2 some degree of ‘programming’ is offered in-house and often in collaboration with outside service providers such as outpatient programs.
 Support groups may be offered in-house.

 The approach for the level 2 residence can best be summarized as a community-based model.
 This level is appropriate for the individual with some intrinsic motivation who would benefit from a nominal level of structure and support.
 The model is desirable in that it allows for an increased ability to access services over a longer period of time due to the affordability of the service models.